krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Each diagonal entry represents the total presence mass observed across all signals at the sampling granularity.
-Thus, the diagonal traces the discrete-time evolution of the system's directly observed activity—one sample at a time.
+Thus, the diagonal traces the discrete-time evolution of the system's directly observed signals—one sample at a time.

 We will call the sequence of values on the diagonal a _sample path_ for the